nicolasduminil/50-shades-of-rest/async-clients/README.md

       }
       catch (Exception ex)
       {
-        fail("### BlockingAsyncCurrentTimeResourceIT.testCurrentTime(): Unexpected exception %s", ex.getMessage());
+        fail("### TestBlockingAsyncCurrentTimeResource.testCurrentTime(): Unexpected exception %s", ex.getMessage());
       }
     }

-This code may be found in the `/home/nicolas/50-shades-of-rest/async-clients /blocking-async-clients/` directory of the GitHub repository.
+This code may be found in the `async-clients/blocking-async-clients/` directory of the GitHub repository.
 Please notice the `async()` verb in the request definition.

 As you can see, this time the endpoint invocation doesn't return a `String`, but a `Future<String>`, i.e a kind of promise that, once the operation completed,